denoland/celld/docs/roadmap-phase1.md

       `ProcessManager` and `PeerManager`.
 Proxy should have one member, just `Arc<NodeState>`.
 Make `ProcessManager` and `PeerManager` non-cloneable - since we lift the `Arc` to `NodeState`.
-- [ ] Add `src/cluster_membership.rs` which has the trait and S3 implementation.
+- [x] Add `src/cluster_membership.rs` which has the trait and S3 implementation.
-      add standalone unit tests for the S3 implementation which spins up a standalone ephemeral Minio instance for each test using `crate::test_utils::MinioTestServer`. - Verify `register` creates the
+      Add standalone unit tests for the S3 implementation which spins up a standalone ephemeral Minio instance for each test using `crate::test_utils::MinioTestServer`. - Verify `register` creates the
       correct S3 object key and content. - Verify `heartbeat` updates the